ospo-alliance/my-ggi-board/README.md

 ## Fork the repository

-To deploy on GitHub, the simplest is to fork the [GitHub mirror repository](https://github.com/ospo-alliance/my-ggi-board) in your own space, using the _Fork_ feature: [github.com/ospo-alliance/my-ggi-board/fork](https://github.com/ospo-alliance/my-ggi-board/fork).
+The easiest way to deploy on GitHub is to fork the [GitHub mirror repository](https://github.com/ospo-alliance/my-ggi-board) in your own space, using the [_Fork_ feature](https://github.com/ospo-alliance/my-ggi-board/fork).

 <img src="resources/setup_fork-repo_github.png" width="50%" height="50%">